gautamdhameja/substrate-validator-set/readme.md

 ## Disclaimer

-This code is **not audited or reviewed** for production use cases.
-You can expect bugs and security vulnerabilities.
-Do not use it without proper testing and audit in a real application.
+This code is **not audited** for production use cases.
+You can expect security vulnerabilities.
+Do not use it without proper testing and audit in a production applications.